Chao-Xi/jxazurebook/docs/az305/8az305_summary.md

 * SQL and Spark can directly explore and analyze Parquet, CSV, TSV, and JSON files stored in the data lake.
 * Fast, scalable data loading between SQL and Spark databases

-### Azure Synapse Link for Azure Cosmos DB

-Azure Synapse Link is a feature in Azure Synapse Analytics that provides **seamless integration and real-time analytics** capabilities between **Azure Synapse Analytics and operational data stored in Azure Cosmos DB**.

-### Azure Synapse Link for Azure Cosmos DB
+### 3-6 Azure Synapse Link for Azure Cosmos DB

 Azure Synapse Link is a feature in Azure Synapse Analytics that provides **seamless integration and real-time analytics** capabilities between **Azure Synapse Analytics** and operational data stored in **Azure Cosmos DB**.

-It creates a tight integration between Azure Cosmos B and Azure Synapse Analytics, allowing users to explore and analyze their data with no extraction, transformation, and loading (ETL) process required, no data duplication, and no impact on the performance of transactional workloads.
+It creates a tight integration between Azure Cosmos DB and Azure Synapse Analytics, allowing users to explore and analyze their data with no extraction, transformation, and loading (ETL) process required, no data duplication, and no impact on the performance of transactional workloads.

 Azure Synapse Link forms a connection between Azure Cosmos DB's transactional database and Azure Svnapse Analvtics' analytical capabilities.